Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

-{Now that we have characterized the additional terms due to the presence of non-zero curvature in the Madelung equations, we can use the expressions above in order to reconstruct the quantum Schr\"odinger equation.} As we shall see, this coincides with the equation for $\psi=\sqrt{D}e^{is/\hbar}$, as it arises from the new Madelung equations \eqref{QHJ+}-\eqref{Continuity+}.
-Upon denoting $R=\sqrt{D}$ in \eqref{OurPolar}, we compute
+{Now that we have characterized the additional terms due to the presence of non-zero curvature in the Madelung equations, we can use the expressions above to reconstruct the quantum Schr\"odinger equation.} As we shall see, this coincides with the equation for $\psi=\sqrt{D}e^{is/\hbar}$, as it arises from the new Madelung equations \eqref{QHJ+}-\eqref{Continuity+}.
+Introducing $R=\sqrt{D}$ in \eqref{OurPolar}, we compute